 The foundation relies heavily on the kindness of donors and fundraising events, such as their annual Family Fun Run, which brings out anywhere from 1,500 to 2,000 people to enjoy live bands, Maryland seafood, and family-friendly events and activities.
 The main event is a 5.7-mile fun run or a 1.57-mile walk – distances affectionately selected to honor O.J.
 Brigance’s signature football number 57.

-Of the thousands who attend, there’s serious runners, walkers, and participants crossing the finish line in their wheelchairs – no matter who they are, everyone is there with one common goal – helping people LIVE with ALS.
+Of the thousands who attend, there are serious runners, walkers, and participants crossing the finish line in their wheelchairs – no matter who they are, everyone is there with one common goal – helping people LIVE with ALS.

-Another fundraising event that supports the foundation’s mission is their signature fall event, Soiree with O.J., in honor of O.J.’s birthday.
+Another fundraising event that supports the foundation’s mission is its signature fall event, Soiree with O.J., in honor of O.J.’s birthday.

 In addition to the work the Brigances do through the Foundation, they’ve also started a virtual equipment exchange program to help connect those in the ALS community who have unused equipment with ones in need.

 As a caregiver herself, Chanda Minor-Brigance’s efforts to provide caregivers the resources and support they need is a cause close to her heart.
 She started Chanda’s Caregiver Corner, a community where cALS can discuss various aspects of their experience with ALS, beyond just the physical ramifications but also the emotional and mental ones.